 - Maximum support via medial foot “containment”

-- Relatively lightweight at 305 grams
+- Relatively lightweight at 298 grams (men’s shoe)

 - Some wearers may require more “heavy-duty” stabilizing beyond the integrated elements

-5. Salomon XA Pro 3D Running Shoes
+5. Salomon XA Pro 3D

 The 3D Advanced Chassis is a low-profile element that lies between the outsole and midsole.
 This piece aims to maximize motion control and make your run more responsive.
 An EnergyCell and EVA midsole aids in keeping you comfortable, plus the sockliner fits the shape of your foot and creates more cushioning.